-We don’t think so!
-The term “bird brain” is often used as a derogatory term referring to someone who is not very bright.
-Yet chickens actually have very complex brains and use the information they process in a very particular way.
+We don’t think so and we’re not alone!
+The term bird-brained is often used in a derogatory sense, referring to someone who is not very bright.
+Yet birds, and chickens in particular, have very complex brains that process information in a specific way.

-The chicken brain consists of two halves (known as hemispheres).
-Each half helps it to process information in a different way.
-This is known as lateralization and it is more pronounced than that of the human brain.
-It is fascinating to realise that not only can a hen see the world using both eyes (binocular vision) they can also use each eye to look at a completely separate image at the same time with no overlap of visual information between the eyes (monocular vision).
+Chickens, like humans, have a lateralized brain, though this is more pronounced in our feathered friends than in our own brains.
+Lateralization means the brain consists of two halves (known as hemispheres) that ‘divide up’ tasks, with each hemisphere processing information in a different way.
+It is fascinating to realise that not only can a hen see the world using both eyes (binocular vision) they can also use each eye to look at a separate image at the same time with no overlap of visual information between the eyes.
+This is known as monocular vision.

-Here is the really clever part, chickens can process two sets of information at the same time!
+Now for the clever part; chickens can process two sets of information at the same time!
 While using one eye to look for food, the other eye is scanning for predators.
 If you have ever tried sneaking up behind a hen you will know how well this system works!

 Are they ambidextrous?

-Ever wondered why your hens perform the same scratching routine in a set pattern using a series of alternative scratches?
-Chickens usually start with their right foot which is controlled by the left side of the brain.
+Yes, they are!
+You may have seen this in action when your hens perform the same scratching routine in a set pattern, using a series of scratches.
+Chickens usually start with their left foot which is controlled by the right side of the brain.
 If the chicken finds food with its right foot, the right eye will see it first.
-The left side of the brain linked to the right eye is responsible for the chicken deciding if an object is food or not.
-A quick decision can then be made and the food is quickly eaten.
+The left side of the brain, linked to the right eye is responsible for the chicken deciding if an object is food or not.
+A quick decision can then be made, and the food eaten quickly.

-Finally, when your chicken is still in the egg waiting to hatch, the left side of the head is usually tucked under the wing.
-More light, therefore, passes through the shell and reaches the right eye at the important time when the nerves associated with vision are developing.
-The young chick, therefore, has a natural preference to use the right eye to peck at feed and the left eye tends to be used more for identifying predators.
-Rather like a human child being right or left-handed.
+Chickens have quick reflexes and can switch between sides swiftly, but you may have noticed they tend to favour the right eye to search for feed and the left eye tends to be more for identifying predators.
+This is because, when your chicken is still in the egg waiting to hatch, the left side of the head is usually tucked under the wing.
+More light therefore passes through the shell and reaches the right eye at the important time when the nerves associated with vision are developing.

-So not such bird brains after all!
-Want to learn more amazing things about your hens?
+So, in the traditional sense, our feathered friends are not so bird-brained after all!
+Want to know more about hens and their health?
 Check out our health and welfare blog.